Pugs, like most breeds, are relatively healthy dogs. However, just like any other breed, pugs can have certain health issues.

 In mild cases, that may not be painful, and observation is all that’s needed.
 In moderate cases, your pug’s luxating patella can be treated with joint protectants or anti-inflammatories.
 However, severe cases need surgery, so that future arthritis – a condition that can affect their mobility – can be prevented.

 Pets whose mobility is limited by their knee injury, may need additional mobility support to stay active.
-A dog wheelchair helps to support a dog and lessen weight bearing.
+A dog wheelchair helps to support a pug and lessen weight bearing.
 This helps to eliminate strain and pain in the knee, allowing for easier, natural mobility.
+A pug wheelchair promotes continued mobility, allowing the pug to walk on their injured back leg without injuring the knee further.

 3. Interdigital Cysts On Paws